PC108/Simple-Sketch-Wireframe-Kit/README.md

 Inspired by the kit of Micah Sivitz available on sketchappsources.com for the simple design.
 In the same spirit, I continue to extend this kit and standardize it as much as possible.

 Use as a library in Sketch.
-Each component should be easily scalable.
+Each component should be easily resized.